georglauterbach/uncore/documentation/content/building.md

 ## Compiling the Kernel

 The kernel is compiled against a special target.
 This target is located under `kernel/x64_64-uncore.json`.
 This target does not provide a standard library, as it is a custom target.

+??? danger "`.cargo/config.toml` And Its Fallacies"
-Note that **we do not use a `kernel/.cargo/config.toml` file**. **This is intentional!** Using this file messes with the defaults for build targets and this may lead to very unpleasant outputs.
-We rather write the target for each compilation explicitly when writing the command -- or we let [Just] do this for us.
+    Note that we do not actually want to use a `kernel/.cargo/config.toml` file.
+Using this file can mess with the defaults for build / run targets and this may lead to very unpleasant outputs.
+We rather write the target for each compilation explicitly when writing the command -- or we let [Just] do this for us. **But** we currently cannot circumvent using because of the way tests are executed.
+When `cargo test ...` runs tests, we need to tell `cargo` every time which runner to use.
+We (currently) cannot do this explicitly on the command line.

 First of all, if you're using [Just] (which is recommended, remember), make yourself familiar with all recipes by running `#!bash just help`.
 The kernel itself is compiled by running